MrWint/winter/writeup/writeup.md

 However, it seems that even in the fast-loading versions, not all assets are actually uncompressed.
 Specifically some of the code overlays stay packed even there, presumably as a means to keep them obfuscated even when fast loading is selected during installation.
 However, through disassembly we already know where the resources are loaded now, so using a debugger with appropriate breakpoints, we can easily dump the uncompressed versions for these as well out of the program memory, without needing to understand how the compression of the resources actually works.
+(If you are still curious how the compression works, I did end up disassembling it to find that it's a surprisingly sophisticated custom variant of [DEFLATE](https://en.wikipedia.org/wiki/Deflate) compression.
+You can find a JS re-implementation of it [here](https://github.com/MrWint/winter/blob/70da5ba230a2161955d2fb9094f3d47bdea46026/patcher/patcher.js#L79).)

 Conveniently, the game also provides us with a fairly easy way to check whether we extracted all the resources correctly.
 It turns out the game is more flexible with where it tries to load the resources from, and not only checks the embedded resources in the binary, but also checks for individual files of the same name, in the root folder or a subfolder called "ART".